psyc201b/PSYC-201B/pages/syllabus.md

 ### Grading

-**Mastery based grading.** We’re interested in grading you on your ability to achieve the skill sets that are taught in this course.
-Except for the mid-term and final, **you're allow to resubmit any Github Classroom assignment more than once, if you feel like you could do better, or if you want to incorporate instructor feedback**.
+**Mastery based grading.** We’re interested in grading you on your ability to achieve the skill sets that are taught in this course regardless of your starting experience with Python.

+For this reason, except for the midterm and final, **you can attempt any Github Classroom assignment multiple times**, especially if you think you could do better or if you want to incorporate instructor feedback.
+Practically, this just means making additional code changes and pushing another `commit` to your assignment.
+Your instructors will automatically be able to see your code changes and your latest submission.
 We'll grade you based *partially* on your accurate completion of the assignment, but *mostly* on your ability to demonstrate:

 - You attempted the assignment in good-faith (lecture, lab, or HW notebooks)
 - You made effort to clearly document and explain your thought process, reasoning, code, and where/why you got stuck if you did
 - What attempts you made to fix issues you ran into, how you approached debugging, and what you learned from the process
 - Why you made a particular choice in your code/analysis, and/or what assumptions you made for a particular statistical inference

 **Cooperative extra-credit.** When working with other students on problem-sets, you have the opportunity to earn extra-credit.
 Working collaboratively with others is not sufficient for extra-credit.
 You can only submit a consideration for extra-credit if you and/or your peers feel like you went *above-and-beyond* on a given weekly problem-set.
 To do so, include a note in your jupyter notebook, indicating either: (a) who you helped, how, and what they learned; OR (b) who helped you, how, and what you learned.
-Extra credit can contribute up to 10% of your final grade.
+*Extra credit can contribute up to 10% of your final grade.*

 **Grading Breakdown**: Your final course grade will be calculated based on: